OpenResty Edge™ Overview

 Server Reloading & Hot Code Replacement

 For most of the configurations pushed by the Admin site to the Gateway, it does not require server reloads on the Gateway nodes.
 Rather, it performs hot code and data replacement inside each individual server process.
 For example, there is no HUP reload incurred to the NGINX processes for most of the configuration and code updates.
 And most of the code is replaced safely on the fly, without replacing existing NGINX worker processes with brand new ones (which typically happens with a HUP reload operation against an NGINX daemon).
-This means that it has zero impact on existing long-running client and upstream connections, and a configuration push for a particular Application has no impact on other Applications running inside the same NGINX worker processes across the Gateway Network.
+This means that it has zero impact on existing long-running client and upstream connections, and a configuration push for a particular Application has no impact on other Edge Applications running inside the same NGINX worker processes across the Gateway Network.

 There are still a small set of configuration changes that do require a server reload or restart operation, like adding a new Application with a brand new listening port (or service port).
 In such cases, the Admin site will notify the user about the server process reload requirements on the web UI and will schedule the reload automatically across the target Gateway nodes in an incremental manner.
 Only Super Users can push changes that require server reload or (0-downtime) restart.
 And such Users can also choose a specific plan to carry out such Gateway reloads and restarts in an orderly manner to minimize online impact.